erichVK5/pdfStreamToEPS/README.md

 zlib-flate -uncompress < streamed_document_of_interest_01.pdf.bin > raw_text.txt

+but there is a helper script to simplify this:

+deflateZlib.sh the_file.lib

+there is also a helper script that will deflate all \*.bin files in the directory too

+deflateMultipleZlib.sh

 The uncompressed text stream depicts a simple tree of text information that includes information such as

   - number of pages in the blob, along with width, and height, followed by